 There are a number of iPad settings you can adjust to minimize power consumption and extend battery life, including screen brightness.
 These tips may help extend your battery life.

 - Adjust brightness: Managing the screen brightness is the best way to extend iPad battery life.
-By default, your iPad has Auto-Brightness turned On.
-Auto-Brightness adjusts iPad screen brightness based on ambient lighting conditions; lowering brightness in low light conditions helps to extend battery life.
-You can adjust brightness yourself; go to Settings > Brightness & Wallpaper and drag the slider to the left to lower the default screen brightness.
+Auto-Brightness adjusts iPad screen brightness based on ambient lighting conditions, therefore minimizing battery drain.
+Adjust your brightness when indoors in a nonbright environment by going to Settings > Wallpapers & Brightness and dragging the slider to the left to dim.
+After making this change, turn Auto-Brightness off and then on again to reset to the default behavior.

 - Lock your iPad: It may seem obvious, but you should lock your iPad when you aren’t using it.
 To lock iPad, press the Sleep/Wake button.
 You can also set the Auto-Lock interval so your iPad will turn off more quickly after a period of inactivity.
 To set Auto-Lock, go to Settings > General > Auto-Lock and set the interval to a short time, such as 1 minute.